Pathways to Business Success

 Even if you’re not a business major, enrolling in Ross courses can complement your undergraduate degree and give you a competitive advantage in your chosen field.

-Michigan Ross Minor in Business (by application only)
+Michigan Ross Business Minor (by application only)

 Develop your passions and abilities with an understanding of key business skills, concepts and perspectives that will help you in any career.